userjack6880/nand2perl/notes.md

 | `JLE` | `1 1 0` | comp <= 0 |
 | `JMP` | `1 1 1` | always    |

-# Emulator Design

-Tick-Tock (Read-Write) Cycle

-Tick: read data from RAM/ROM and put into registers
-Tock: process data and write to RAM

-A little deviation from the HDL of the original nand2tetris design, the registers read in from the ALU, however, given the tick/dock of this emulator design, it takes 2 clock cycles to get data into the ALU (given it does calculations on the tock) - an internal `alu_busy` state indicates to the emulator that we're gonna take another clock cycle.
-When busy, the program counter will not increment.